← Sitemap

 Release model Fixed Fixed Rolling (...)There is also a fixed release version called Leap, but this comparison focuses on the rolling version called Tumbleweed.
 Fixed Fixed Fixed Rolling (...)There is also a fixed release version called Rock, but this comparison focuses on the rolling version called Rome.
 Fixed Rolling Rolling Fixed Rolling Fixed Rolling Hybrid Rolling Rolling

-LTS option (>5 yrs) Yes (5 years) Yes (12 years) No Yes (13 years) No Yes (13-15 years) No No No No Yes (no fixed EOL date) No No No No No No
+LTS option (>5 yrs) Yes (5 years) Yes (12 years) No Yes (up to 19 years) No Yes (13-15 years) No No No No Yes (no fixed EOL date) No No No No No No

 Ability to roll back updates?
 No No snapper rollback snapper rollback